#LabHacks: Tips for cleaning the optics of your microscope

 Check the condenser by moving it up and down and, if possible, by rotating the front lens.
 If the dirt moves as the condenser does, then this is the optical surface that is affected.

-Optics can be cleaned using lens tissue or a cotton swab; both are recommended by various manufacturers.
+The optics of your microscope can be cleaned using lens tissue or a cotton swab; both are recommended by various manufacturers.
 Scientifica does not endorse either – which one you choose to use is down to personal preference.
 There is often a lower risk of damaging optics when using lens paper, as with a cotton swab, the stick could scratch optical coatings on the lenses.

 Cleaning objective lenses

+This part of the article refers to how to clean the objective lenses of your microscope.
 Clean the lens in a spiral pattern, starting from the rim of the lens and moving to the centre, then starting from the centre of the lens and moving out to the rim.
 Repeat this spiral motion several times.
 Do not use a zigzag motion, as this will only spread the dirt.

 1. Place the objective lens on a dust-free surface.